Your cart is currently empty!

 We are so proud to work with genuine traditional craftspeople like Annie.
 We love to support her as she helps to preserve techniques that needed no technological innovation to make them great, just a gentle refinement of crafts that have been practised for hundreds of years.

-It’s a joy to help promote the work of people who create beautiful, hard-wearing, long-lasting traditional goods.
+Its a joy to help promote the work of people who create beautiful, hard-wearing, long-lasting traditional goods.

 You can find out more about Annie and Crotal Harris Tweed by visiting her website.